-4.1 PRINCIPAL INVESTIGATOR (PI) / LAB INSTUCTOR (LI) / LAB SUPERVISOR
+4.1 PRINCIPAL INVESTIGATOR (PI)/ LAB INSTUCTOR (LI)/ DIRECTOR/ SUPERVISOR

-The Principal Investigator (PI) for research labs, Lab Instructor (LI) for teaching labs, or Lab Supervisor (for Cores) is responsible for the health and safety of laboratory personnel doing work in his/her laboratory and complying with the CHP in his or her laboratory.
-The PI or LI may delegate these responsibilities to a laboratory worker who is suitably experienced and trained.
-These responsibilities may not be shifted to inexperienced or untrained researcher.
+The Principal Investigator (PI) for research labs, Lab Instructor (LI) for teaching labs, or Director and/or Lab Supervisor for Cores and other areas is responsible for the health and safety of lab occupants and complying with the CHP in their laboratory.
+The PI/LI/Director/Supervisor may delegate these responsibilities to a lab occupant who is suitably experienced and trained such as a lab manager.
+These responsibilities may not be shifted to an inexperienced or untrained lab occupant.

-The PI / LI must assure that:
+The PI / LI/Director/Supervisor must assure that:

-• Lab researchers understand and follow the requirements in the general Chemical Hygiene Plan, lab-specific CHP, standard operating procedures, and other laboratory rules.
+- Lab occupants understand and follow the requirements in the general university Chemical Hygiene Plan, lab-specific CHP, standard operating procedures, and other laboratory rules. - A written lab-specific CHP is drafted for the laboratory, maintained in the laboratory, reviewed at least annually with lab occupants, and revised whenever new hazardous chemicals or processes are introduced or whenever needed.

-- A written lab specific CHP is drafted for the laboratory, maintained in the laboratory, reviewed annually, and revised whenever new hazardous chemicals or processes are introduced. - A Laboratory Chemical Hygiene Officer (CHO) is designated for the lab with responsibility for ensuring the provisions of the CHP are implemented in the lab.
-This could be the PI/LI or their designee. - Research protocols and special projects involving particularly hazardous substances (PHS) are reviewed and that Standard Operating Procedures / Chemical Safety Protocols (CSP's) are established for PHS items. - Laboratory facilities maintain appropriate hazard signage. - Appropriate laboratory attire is worn. - Visitors and other non-laboratory workers comply with all laboratory safety procedures. - Appropriate personal protective equipment is provided. - Appropriate training has been provided per the Laboratory Standard. - Safety Data Sheets (SDS) are available either in electronic form or hard copy form for hazardous chemicals. - Chemical inventories are established and kept up to date. - Chemicals are stored and maintained safely. - Laboratory facilities are secure from unauthorized access. - Actions are initiated to remediate any problems related to health and safety in the laboratory including non-compliance of state and federal regulations. - Non-compliance issues, unsafe conditions and inadequate facilities are reported to their Department Chair or to VU EHS. - Appropriate compliance, health and safety audits are conducted with follow-up of findings in a timely manner. - Approval is granted, when necessary, prior to work with particularly hazardous substances.
+- A Laboratory Chemical Hygiene Officer (CHO) is designated for the lab with responsibility for ensuring the provisions of the CHP are implemented in the lab.
+This could be the PI/LI/Director/Supervisor or their designee. - Research protocols and special projects involving particularly hazardous substances (PHS) are reviewed and that Standard Operating Procedures / Chemical Safety Protocols (CSP's) are established for work using PHS. - Laboratory facilities maintain appropriate hazard signage. - Appropriate laboratory attire is worn. - Appropriate personal protective equipment is provided and worn by lab occupants when using hazardous chemicals. - Appropriate training has been provided per the Laboratory Standard.
+It is recommended that lab occupants complete the general Oracle Learn module "Chemical and Physical Safety in Labs" and are also sufficiently trained on any lab, protocol or chemical-specific procedure. - Safety Data Sheets (SDS) for hazardous chemicals are available either in electronic form or hard copy form. - Chemical inventories are established and kept up to date. - Chemicals are stored and maintained safely. - Laboratory facilities are secure from unauthorized access. - Actions are initiated to remediate any problems related to health and safety in the laboratory, including non-compliance of local, state and federal regulations. - Non-compliance issues, unsafe conditions and inadequate facilities are reported to their Department Chair and to EHSS. - Appropriate compliance, health and safety audits are conducted with correction of findings in a timely manner. - Approval is granted, when necessary, prior to work with particularly hazardous substances. - Laboratory injuries and property damage is reported to VU Risk Management through the Origami system in a timely manner.

-4.2 LABORATORY WORKERS / STUDENTS
+4.2 LABORATORY OCCUPANTS

-Individual laboratory researchers are responsible for:
+Individual laboratory occupants are responsible for:

-- Completing all necessary trainings. - Planning and conducting each operation in accordance with the Chemical Hygiene Plan. - Wearing appropriate attire and personal protective equipment in the laboratory. - Following proper safety guidelines / Chemical Safety Protocols (CSP's). - Knowing how to access chemical safety information such as Safety Data Sheets (SDS). - Obtaining prior approval before conducting research that falls within the scope of prior approvals in Section 7.13 - Reporting accidents, spill/releases, unsafe acts or conditions to their PI / LI.
+- Completing all necessary trainings. - Planning and conducting each operation in accordance with the Chemical Hygiene Plan. - Wearing appropriate attire and personal protective equipment in the laboratory. - Following proper safety guidelines / Chemical Safety Protocols (CSP's). - Knowing how to access chemical safety information such as Safety Data Sheets (SDS). - Obtaining prior approval before conducting research that falls within the scope of prior approvals in Section 7.13 - Reporting accidents, spill/releases, unsafe acts or conditions to their PI/LI/Director/Supervisor.